fengcong1992/fengcong1992.github.io/_pages/about.md

 News
 ------
+* 12/22: Our paper has been accepted by the IEEE Electrification Magazine, titled '[Grid Edge Visibility: Gaps and a Road Map](https://ieeexplore.ieee.org/abstract/document/9980395)'.
 * 10/22: I gave a talk at the 2022 INFORMS Annual Meeting, titled 'Sky Image-informed Deep Learning for Intra-hour Solar Forecasting'.
 * 09/22: I hosted Simon Camal from MINES Paries and Valentina Vologni from Capenergies at NREL with Rui Yang.
 * 08/22: I received the prestigious Director's Award from NREL for the exceptional contributions and leadership in multiple projects and winning proposals.